Skip to main content

 Build

 This movement fits well into core-focused sessions or as part of a warm-up for more demanding plank variations.
-To make it easier, shorten the range of the toe tap or slow the pace, and to make it harder, extend the tap farther while maintaining full control and steady breathing.
+To make it easier, shorten the range of the toe tap or slow the pace.
+To make it harder, extend the tap farther out while maintaining full control and steady breathing throughout each repetition.

 1. Begin in a standard plank position with your forearms on the ground, elbows directly beneath your shoulders, and body forming a straight line from head to heels.